UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 The latest iteration of our visualizer uses [PyQtGraph's 3D graphics system](https://pyqtgraph.readthedocs.io/en/latest/api_reference/3dgraphics/index.html).
 Below lists the key components of the visualizer in the codebase:

 - `software/thunderscope/gl`: Main folder for the 3D visualizer.
-The "GL" prefix lets us identify 3D graphics related code + keeps namings consistent with `pyqtgraph.opengl` class names.
+The "GL" prefix lets us identify 3D graphics related code and keeps namings consistent with `pyqtgraph.opengl` class names.
   - `/graphics`: Folder for custom graphics items.
 Graphics should inherit from `GLGraphicsItem` and represent 3D objects that can be visualized in the scene (e.g. a robot, a sphere, a circle, etc.)
   - [`GLWidget`](../src/software/thunderscope/gl/gl_widget.py) is the widget that displays our 3D visualizer.
 It wraps a PyQtGraph `GLViewWidget` that renders all the `GLGraphicsItem`s that have been added to its scene.
   - [Layers](#layers) are contained under the `gl` directory.